Makar Sankranti: Makar Sankranti and Uttar Ayana

 Makar Sankranti is celebrated when the Sun's ecliptic longitude becomes 270° measured from a fixed starting point which is in opposition to Spica, i.e. this is a sidereal measure.
 Uttarayana begins when the Sun's ecliptic longitude becomes 270° measured from the Vernal equinox, (Note: This is the same as saying "when the Sun reaches the December solstice point") i.e. this is a tropical measure.
 While both concern a measure of 270° their starting points are different.
 Hence, Makar Sankranti and Uttarayana occur on different days.
 On the Gregorian calendar, Makar Sankranti occurs on 14 or 15 January; Uttarayana starts on 21 December.

 Due to the precession of the equinoxes the tropical zodiac (i.e. all the equinoxes and solstices) shifts by about 1° in 72 years.
 As a result, the December solstice (Uttarayana) is continuously but very slowly moving away from Makar Sankranti.
 Conversely, the December solstice (Uttarayana) and Makar Sankranti must have coincided at some time in the distant past.
 Such a coincidence last happened 1700 years back, in 291 CE.

-Significance

-Every year Makar Sankranti is celebrated in the month of January.
-This festival is dedicated to the Hindu religious sun god Surya.
-This significance of Surya is traceable to the Vedic texts, particularly the Gayatri Mantra, a sacred hymn of Hinduism found in its scripture named the Rigveda.
-Makara Sankranti is also associated with the birth and coming of the final Avatar of the Hindu God Vishnu, Kalki.

-Makara Sankranti is regarded as important for spiritual practices and accordingly, people take a holy dip in rivers, especially Ganga, Yamuna, Godavari, Krishna and Kaveri.
-The bathing is believed to result in merit or absolution of past sins.
-They also pray to the Sun and give thanks for their successes and prosperity.
-A shared cultural practices found amongst Hindus of various parts of India is making sticky, bound sweets particularly from sesame (til) and a sugar base such as jaggery (gud, gur, gul).
-This type of sweet is a symbolism for being together in peace and joyfulness, despite the uniqueness and differences between individuals.
-For most parts of India, this period is a part of early stages of the Rabi crop and agricultural cycle, where crops have been sown and the hard work in the fields is mostly over.
-The time thus signifies a period of socializing and families enjoying each other's company, taking care of the cattle, and celebrating around bonfires, in Gujarat the festival is celebrated by flying kites.
+Legends